 Rudolf Steiner then adapted it to serve the needs of children at the Waldorf School in Stuttgart, Germany and developed a Eurythmy learning program for each grade, addressing the physical, emotional and mental growth of the different stages of child development.
 As it helps children increase concentration, focus, co-ordination, spatial and social awareness as well as self-control, educational Eurythmy is fundamental to Steiner Education and is taught to every student and teacher in all Waldorf schools throughout the world.

 Also, presentation of class work in Eurythmy to parents or to the school community encourages pride in the achievement of shared aims to the best of one’s ability – both as an individual and as a member of the group – and leads to enhanced self esteem.
 It is therefore encouraged at Shearwater where possible.

-© Shearwater The Mullumbimby Steiner School 2016
+© Shearwater The Mullumbimby Steiner School